Billionaire Profile

 Early Life

 John Robert Menard Jr. was born on January 22, 1940, in Eau Claire, Wisconsin.
-He was the oldest of eight siblings in a Catholic family.
+He was the oldest of eight siblings in a family with German, French-Canadian, and Norwegian roots.
 His father, John Menard Sr., was a university professor, and his mother, Rosemary, was a grade school teacher.
-Menard attended Eau Claire Regis High School and later graduated from the University of Wisconsin–Eau Claire with a degree in business and a minor in psychology.
+Menard attended Eau Claire Regis High School and graduated from the University of Wisconsin–Eau Claire with a degree in business and a minor in psychology.

 Rise to Success